 Contact your employer's office of human resources for eligibility requirements.
 More information about financial aid and career opportunities is available at www.futuresinnursing.org, sponsored by PHEAA and the Pennsylvania Higher Education Foundation.

-For more information, please contact David Vey, Admission Support Specialist in the College of Continuing and Professional Studies at 866-815-2050 or email email@example.com.
+For more information, please contact Graduate Admission, in the School for Continuing and Professional Studies at 866-815-2050 or email firstname.lastname@example.org.